FrankFundel/DatevAcc/README.md

 # DatevAcc

-Console tool for loading Datev account postings in local SQLite Database of type .db
+Console tool for loading Datev account postings in a MySQL Database.

 # Documentation